phetsims/phet-info/doc/vegas-description-quickstart-guide.md

 If your game has a number of levels, number of challenges, or level challenge count, include this information in options.

+Use `pdomOrder` with the sections in `ChallengeScreenNode` to place UI components into the right section.
+There is a section for the "challenge" content, a section for "answer" content, and a section for "status" content.
+The design team will specify where components should go.
+Generally, gameplay challenge content goes into the "challenge" section, while answer buttons and controls go into the "answer" section.
+The "status" section almost always has a `FiniteStatusBar` or `InfiniteStatusBar`.

 ```ts
 class MyGameChallenge extends ChallengeScreenNode {
   public constructor() {